koriym/homebrew-brewworks/docs/self-review.md

 # Homebrew Formula: A New Choice for Project-Specific Dependency Management on Mac

 When it comes to managing project dependencies on Mac, developers have typically had two main options: using global Homebrew installations or leveraging Docker for isolation.
 Both approaches have their merits, but also come with limitations.
-The custom Homebrew formula approach, as described in the [Project-Specific Development Environment Setup for Mac](link-to-the-README), offers a new alternative that combines the simplicity of Homebrew with the benefits of project-specific dependency management.
+The custom Homebrew formula approach, as described in the [Custome Install in REDAME](../README-brewworks.md#custome-install), offers a new alternative that combines the simplicity of Homebrew with the benefits of project-specific dependency management.

 ## Traditional Approaches: Global Homebrew and Docker